Dr. Danielle Currier

 Dr. Currier takes pride in delivering comprehensive, quality dentistry and prioritizes providing you a comfortable and caring environment.
 By incorporating the advances in dental technology and research, she brings you the most up-to-date techniques in treatment, such as tools for easier anesthesia, less invasive dentistry, and same- day restorations.
 She aims to individualize her care to give you a pleasant and rewarding experience.

 Dr. Currier received a Bachelor of Science in Biology from Boston College and graduated from Tufts University School of Dental Medicine.
 She completed a postgraduate general practice residency at New York Presbyterian Hospital- Weill Cornell, where she served as the chief dental resident.
-During that time, she received the Distinguished House staff Award.
-She is currently on the faculty at New York Presbyterian Hospital Weill Cornell as an attending dentist.
-Additionally, Dr. Currier is licensed in Dental Enteral Conscious Sedation by the University of the State of New York Education Department.
+During that time, she received the Distinguished House Staff Award.
+Dr. Currier is licensed in Dental Enteral Conscious Sedation by the University of the State of New York Education Department.